China's yuan global ambition faces payments hurdle

 But he is optimistic that not all is lost for CIPS rivals.

-“In the end, it’s the market that decides,” Gramegna said when asked whether clearing banks and centers will soon be irrelevant.
+“In the end, it’s the market that decides,” Gramegna said when asked whether clearing banks and centres will soon be irrelevant.
 “It’s the solution that is the most efficient that players would choose.”
+(Additional reporting by Pete Sweeney in SHANGHAI; Editing by Tomasz Janowski)